What is 'gender-affirming care' for trans youth?

 President Joe Biden, meanwhile, implored the Senate during his State of the Union Address to “pass the bipartisan Equality Act to ensure LGBTQ Americans, especially transgender young people, can live with safety and dignity.”

 And for a while now, conservative lawmakers have been, like Trump, hell-bent against trans youth receiving the medical care they need.
-In fact, states like Kentucky, Georgia, Utah Alabama, Arkansas, Arizona and Tennessee have enacted laws that restrict trans youth’s access to gender-affirming care.
+In fact, state legislators in Missouri, Kentucky, Georgia, Utah Alabama, Arkansas, Arizona and Tennessee have passed laws that restrict trans youth’s access to gender-affirming care.
 This year alone, nearly 160 bills have been introduced in at least 43 states that target the trans community, over 20 of which specifically block minors from receiving such care.

 But what, exactly, is gender-affirming care?
 And why is everyone so invested in what it means for transgender youth?